CreatorWorkflowsNow/lab-aemc-utah/docs/03-Simulation/323-configure-integration.md

 ---
 title: Configure Integration
 ---

-# Configure Integration
+# Exercise: Configure Integration

-import TimeEstimate from '@site/src/components/TimeEstimate';

-<TimeEstimate>Estimated Time to Complete: 15 minutes</TimeEstimate>
+##### Estimated Time to Complete: 15 minutes

 :::info
 **THIS SECTION IS OPTIONAL AND CAN SAFELY BE SKIPPED IF YOU ARE BEHIND.**

+Skipping steps below will have not prevent you from completing the lab.
 :::

 ## Overview